Loamasa/ArchOlden/README.md

 # Pål Schakonat - Full Stack App Developer

 I am a game developer who is looking to transition in to the regular IT-Industry.
-My experiences in the game industry have been as a technically-oriented game designer.
+As a technically-oriented game designer, I have experience in both the UX apsects and technical implementation of an product.

 ## About Me